Find Grad Schools

 Instructing: Teaching others how to do something.

-In 2016, there was an estimated number of 26,900 jobs in the United States for History Professor.
+There were about 26,900 jobs for History Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for History Professor by 2026.
 There will be an estimated 2,400 positions for History Professor per year.

 undefined